Culminating with Gratitude & Grace

 Over the past two years, the WholeHeart board and staff have been engaged in a strategic planning process, asking many questions to discern a sustainable way forward.
 Your support and presence have guided our care and discernment.
 Community members have recognized that it is “hard to do heart and soul work in a world that is looking for more bottom-line measurements.”

-Diligently assessing our program engagement trends and financial realities, the WholeHeart board of directors and staff have collectively come to the decision that we will be closing the nonprofit organization by the end of this fiscal year, June 30, 2025, with most programmatic operations expected to conclude in the winter of 2025.
+Diligently assessing our program engagement trends and financial realities, the WholeHeart board of directors and staff have collectively come to the decision that we will be closing the nonprofit organization by the end of this fiscal year, June 30, 2025, with programmatic operations concluding in the spring.

 Three key factors have led us to this decision: